Klaus Gosmann

-Klaus Gosmann (born 1940), nicknamed The Midday Murderer, is a German serial killer who killed 7 people.
+Klaus Gosmann (born 1 September 1940), nicknamed The Midday Murderer, is a German serial killer who killed 7 people.
 He received his nickname because he committed his robberies and murders mostly at noon.
 He was released in 2015 after 50 years in prison, being up until that point Bavaria's longest-serving prisoner.

 Life

 Gosmann was born in 1940, the son of an officer who was killed by American troops in February 1945.
 He grew up with his brother until 1945 in Meseritz in eastern Brandenburg and from 1949 in Hersbruck.
 After five years in elementary school, Gosmann moved to the Oberrealschule Hersbruck in 1951.
 There he had to repeat a class and failed his matriculation exam.
 He moved to a secondary school in Ingolstadt and graduated there in July 1962.
-In fall of the same year he began studying economics at the Technische Hochschule Nürnberg, but he discontinued his education.
+In the fall of the same year, he began studying economics at the Technische Hochschule Nürnberg, but he discontinued his education.

-In the summer of 1964 he volunteered as a candidate officer and moved in October.
+In the summer of 1964, he volunteered as a candidate officer and moved in October.
 After training with various pioneer units in Koblenz and Munich, he repeatedly sought his dismissal.
 When this failed, he deserted in April 1965 and henceforth lived under false names in and around Nuremberg.